opulo-inc/docs/docs/openpnp/ftp/1-board-setup/index.md

     ![Set the Z coordinates of your board](images/Set-board-location-z.webp)

+1. Jog the Nozzle back up and out of the way to prevent a crash.

 6. Click on the "Fiducial Scan" button.
 The machine will move to the fiducial locations and use the camera to identify the center of the fiducial.

     ![Automatically set board location](images/Auto-check-board-fiducials.webp)